Rapid Prototyping of Digital Sensor Systems

 - explain and be able to use all data variable types available in standard C and Arduino C and be able to use type casting.

-- write programs using Arduino C and standard C, using conditionals (if, case/switch,?: operator), loop structures (for, while, do while), user-defined functions and pointers.
+- write programs using Arduino C and standard C, using conditionals (if, case/switch,?: operator), loop structures (for, while, do while), user-defined functions.

 - write programs that can perform simple mathematical calculations using the built-in math functions.